Storage¶

 members have read access to other group member folders.

-For the Orange filesystem the /orange/GROUP
+For the Orange filesystem the /orange/groupname

 directory is